 .png)

-Test pricing, headcount, or M&A scenarios in real time.
-When the board asks a new question, your team can answer it in the room.
+Test pricing, headcount, or expenditure scenarios in real time.
+When the board asks a new question, your team answers it in the room, not next week..

 Your analysts build, maintain, and adjust models themselves.
-No proprietary syntax to master.
-No week-long training curve.
-No consulting partner on retainer for ongoing changes.
+No consulting partner on retainer.
+Support is included in the subscription.

-Ask questions in plain English and get answers backed by your planning data.
-Across finance, workforce, and operations, with permissions intact.
+Ask questions in plain English and get answers grounded in your actual and planning data, across your entire business, with permissions intact.

 A focused comparison on the dimensions that matter most for enterprise planning.

-Comparison based on publicly available product documentation and customer accounts as of 2026.
-Anaplan’s product roadmap may introduce changes to capabilities described above.
+Source note for the page: Comparison based on publicly available product documentation and customer accounts as of 2026.
+Workday Adaptive Planning's product roadmap may introduce changes to capabilities described above.

-Teams evaluating Fintastic as an Adaptive competitor consistently cite three reasons for the switch: a unified architecture instead of two engines, real-time scenario performance, and ownership without a Center of Excellence.
-The Priceline story is what that looks like in practice.
+Teams evaluating Fintastic against Adaptive consistently weigh the same three factors: a unified architecture instead of a GL-centric model, real-time scenario performance, and ownership without a consulting partner on retainer.
+Priceline's finance team put all three to the test, and their story shows what that looks like in practice.

 "In my finance career, it’s rare to see an interconnected platform of this scale support iterative scenario planning without sacrificing speed or reliability.
 Fintastic has been a meaningful addition for Priceline."

 Yes.
-Fintastic offers co-implementation that lets you run in parallel with your existing platform during transition.
-Your team retains full ownership of the build throughout the migration.
+Fintastic offers co-implementation that lets you run in parallel with your existing platform during migration.
+Your team retains full ownership of the build throughout, so you're not dependent on us to make model changes after go-live.

-From first call to live deployment, here's what changes when you move planning to Fintastic.
+From first call to live deployment, here's what every Fintastic customer experiences.

 Subscription based on company size, with no per-seat surprises.